-If you're a registered voter in the Oklahoma City metro area, you have received a voter identification card that contains information on where to vote for local, county, state and national elections.
-However if you lost that card and don't know where to vote, here is a tip on how to find your polling place.
+If you're a registered voter in the Oklahoma City metro area, you will have received a voter identification card that contains information on where to vote for local, county, state, and national elections.
+However, if you have lost that card and don't know where to vote, here is information to help you to find your polling place.

 First, understand that you can only vote in your county of residence.
 So even if you work or go to school in another county, you still must travel to your designated polling location.

 Polling places are open from 7 a.m. to 7 p.m.
 You may consider absentee voting, but don't wait until the last minute, as the Oklahoma State Election Board requires absentee voters to apply by 5 p.m. on the Wednesday before the election.